FerRacimo/Archaeomics/PopGen1_PCAandAdmixture.md

 Where are the ancient Western Eurasian populations located in the PCA plot?
 Is one of these populations closer to present-day Western Eurasians than the other?
 Why do you think this is so?

-# Projecting ancient individuals into a present-day PCA

-...

 # Admixture analysis